nthai/energy-storage-sim/src/control/notes.md

 3. What should be the objective/reward?

 ### Action Space
-$\Delta SOC$, the amount of value we want to charge/discharge the batteries with.
+$`\Delta SOC`$, the amount of value we want to charge/discharge the batteries with.
 In case of charge, we buy ectra power from the grid.
 In case of discharge, we use the power from the battery.
 If we charge or discharge too much, the energy will got to waste.

 For later: it could be possible to decide which type of storage we would want to charge.
 E.g. a `(-.2, .5, .2)` action would mean that we discharge the Li-ion storage with 20 kW, and charge a flywheel and a supercapacitor with 50 kW and 20 kW respectively.